 We present the user interface of TopoAct, an interactive system used to explore the organizational principles of neuron activations in deep learning image classifiers.
-We use InceptionV1 trained on 1.2 million ImageNet images across 1,000 classes.
-We obtain activation vectors of 300,000 images (300 images per class) via the pre-trained model.
-The TopoAct user interface contains two exploration modes: single layer exploration and multilayer exploration; see the supplementary materials for detailed description on the interface and implementational details, including the multilayer exploration.
-Figure 3 illustrates the user interface under single layer exploration mode.
+We use InceptionV1 trained on 1 million ImageNet images across 1K classes.
+We obtain activation vectors of 300K images (300 images per class) via the trained model.
+The TopoAct user interface, Figure 3, contains two exploration modes: single-layer exploration and multilayer exploration.
+We present various exploration scenarios using TopoAct under the single-layer exploration mode that provide valuable insights into learned representations of InceptionV1.
+See the supplementary materials for a detailed description on the interface, implementation, and multilayer exploration mode.

-We present various exploration scenarios using TopoAct that provide valuable insights towards learned representations of InceptionV1.
-Visual exploration of the space of activations takes two forms: single layer exploration and multilayer exploration.
-For single layer exploration, the main takeaway from these scenarios is that TopoAct captures specific topological structures, in particular, branches and loops, in the space of activations that are hard to detect via classic DR techniques; and such features offer new perspectives on how a neural network "sees" the input images.
+For single-layer exploration, the main takeaway from these scenarios is that TopoAct captures specific topological structures, in particular, branches and loops, in the space of activations that are hard to detect via classic DR techniques; such features offer new perspectives on how a neural network "sees" the input images.
 The topological features identified by TopoAct can also be used to guide refined, local shape analysis of the space of activations.
-For multilayer exploration (see supplementary material), the mapper graphs within a single layer and across layers give interesting perspectives on the global organizational principles of the activation space.